Tag Archives: MR9

 Basic firm information

-Whether you are viewing an existing firm listing in your MR database or adding a new firm, the firm’s detail window is broken up into a series of panes that contain related fields.
+Whether you are viewing an existing firm listing in your MR9 database or adding a new firm, the firm’s detail window is broken up into a series of panes that contain related fields.
 The first pane, General, contains the firm’s contact information, other basic information, and any warnings.

 Other General information tips